Back to Resources

 While most Amazon advice focuses on familiar topics like PPC optimization and keyword research, there are critical behind-the-scenes issues that can derail your business overnight.

-These are the challenges that separate sellers who build sustainable businesses from those who wake up one day to find everything they’ve built has disappeared.
+These are the challenges that separate sellers who build sustainable businesses from those who get blindsided.

 Quick Answer

-Amazon’s automated systems can now suppress your listings or suspend your account with zero human review.
-Meanwhile, tariffs are changing which products are profitable to sell, hidden fees are eating into margins, and you’re competing against sellers operating across multiple platforms while you’re stuck on Amazon alone.
+Amazon’s automated systems can now suppress your listings or suspend your account with no initial human review, often before anyone at Amazon sees your case.
+Meanwhile, tariff volatility has already reshaped which products are profitable to sell, hidden fees are eating into margins, and you’re competing against sellers operating across multiple platforms while you’re stuck on Amazon alone.

 The Bottom Line

-The sellers who will find success in 2026 are the ones who see these problems coming and adjust before they hit.
-Based on managing over $3.3 billion in revenue for hundreds of brands, we’ve identified six critical issues most sellers aren’t watching closely enough—and every one of them can destroy your business if you ignore it.
+The sellers who will succeed in 2026 are the ones who see these problems coming and adjust before they hit.
+Based on managing over $3.3 billion in revenue for hundreds of brands, we’ve identified six critical issues most sellers aren’t watching closely enough.
+Every one of them can seriously damage your business if you ignore it.

 Key Takeaways